NAMBOLOSSE, GNAPON'S SON, RESISTS THE TRADERS

 --Journal de Braulot, Paris archives, 1893.

-I could not learn more about Karamoko Bagui.
+- I could not learn more about Karamoko Bagui.
 The imam of Darhala said he knew nothing, and would not let me ask the elders who were present.
-For another aspect of such silence, please read on.
+For the real reason for that silence, please read on.

-The Dyula will not use Islam to defy the traditional order and the Senufo do not attack them.
-They assault only caravans with donkeys, which are raised in the north.*
+Dyula do not use Islam to defy the traditional order and the Senufo do not attack them.
+They assault only caravans with donkeys, raised in the north.*

 -- Dakar archives, 1891, confirmed by interlocutors